 A Sanitary Sewer Tap shall include the connection of an existing lateral or main to a new structure.
-A flexible connector shall be provided and used by the Contractor to connect the existing pipe to any new pipe that is required to make the connection to the structure as detailed in Standard Detail Drawing 5.7.31, Flexible Pipe to SAS connector.
+A coupling (SDD 5.3.3) shall be provided and used by the Contractor to connect the existing pipe to any new pipe that is required to make the connection to the structure as detailed in Standard Detail Drawing 5.7.31, Flexible Pipe to SAS connector.
 Any new pipe that is installed by the Contractor to reconnect the existing sewer main or lateral shall be considered incidental to this bid item.
 The newly installed pipe shall match the existing pipe's diameter or be of the next larger diameter.
 If the existing lateral is to be replaced, the new pipe shall be compensated under the corresponding sanitary sewer lateral bid item.
 The pouring and construction of concrete benches and flowlines in new sewer access structures for the inlet or outlet pipes shall not be considered a part of this work.
 The construction of concrete benches and flowlines shall be considered incidental to the installation of the sewer access structure.
+The downstream pipe connection to a Sewer Access Structure shall also be considered incidental to the Sewer Access Structure and not a tap connection regardless of whether the downstream sewer main is a proposed or an existing pipe connection.
+In the case of doghouse sewer access structure being approved to be constructed over an existing City sanitary sewer main, no sanitary taps will be granted for the host pipe being saddled over (upstream or downstream pipe connection).

 The Contractor shall be responsible for maintaining the normal flow of wastewater during tapping of the sewer access structure.